Significant projects aided or provided by

 With an ancient building you never know what may happen next, so we always like to have a contingency fund to allow urgent work - within our charitable remit - to be done.

-Now in 2002 we are concerned to get repairs done to the Church Tower - which was repaired only 30 years ago!
+Soon afterwards in 2002 we found ourselves fund rasing to get repairs done to the Church Tower - which had been repaired only 30 years previously!

 (edited from text and photo as provided to the Leatherhead Advertiser)